fbpx

 This ornamental grass grows in clumps of arching foliage with delicate leaves that range from bright green to yellow or gold.
 The long stems are topped by small, airy flower heads in late summer.
 Japanese forest grass prefers partial shade but can tolerate full sun if given enough water during dry spells.

-Japanese forest grass is deer-resistant and drought-tolerant once established, so you won’t need to worry about extra maintenance if your area experiences either problem frequently!
-In addition, its attractive foliage provides year-round interest even after the flowers fade away in autumn – something many other plants cannot offer!
+Once established, Japanese forest grass is deer-resistant and drought-tolerant, so you won’t need to worry about extra maintenance if your area frequently experiences either problem!
+In addition, its attractive foliage provides year-round interest even after the flowers fade away in autumn.

 6. Hostas

 Hostas are a popular choice for North American gardeners looking to add some color and texture to their outdoor spaces.
 These hardy perennials come in a variety of sizes, shapes, and colors, making them easy to mix and match with other plants.
 Hostas thrive in shady areas where they can receive indirect sunlight or dappled shade from trees or shrubs.
-They’re also quite drought-tolerant once established, so you don’t have to worry about over-watering them!
+Once established, they’re also quite drought-tolerant, so you don’t have to worry about over-watering them!

 Another great thing about growing hostas with panicle hydrangeas is that they require similar care and maintenance.
 Both prefer well-drained soil that is slightly acidic (pH 6-7) and should be fertilized every spring (where soil is poor) with a balanced fertilizer.
 Additionally, both benefit from regular watering throughout the growing season but can tolerate periods without water once well-established.